cjyuan/cyf-notes/itd.md

-Please note that the ITD which started on 1 Sep will end at 23:59pm on 28 Sep.
+ will end at 23:59pm on 28 Sep.
 If you cannot finish all steps by the deadline, you can join the next ITD which starts on 1 Nov and reuse your solutions.

+Please note that the ITD which started on 1 Sep has already ended.
+Good news is, you can join the next ITD starting on 1 November and reuse your solutions.
+Furthermore, the next ITP begins on 1 January 2026, so participants who complete the ITD in November can still join that ITP.

 ### Step 0